AdaCore/spark2014/docs/lrm/source/introduction.rst

     a single state abstraction for every variable shall be provided.
 A Refined_State aspect shall be synthesized which shows the constituents of each state.

+  * if no Default_Initial_Condition is specified for a private type declaration, then the synthesized value of this aspect of the type is determined by whether the full view of the private type defines full default initialization (see Spark RM 3.1).
+If it does, then the synthesized aspect value is a static *Boolean_*\ ``expression`` having the value True; if it does not, then the synthesized aspect value is a null literal.

 The syntheses described above do not include all of the |SPARK| aspects and nor do the syntheses cover all facets of the aspects.
 In complex programs where